 Hardiness Zone: 3 – 10 USDA Zone Map

 Soils: Dry to Moist

 Notes: Echinacea pallida, Pale Purple Coneflower, bears striking narrow drooping petals of long-lasting flowers, that will reseed if allowed.
 Noted as deer-resistant by UVM.

-Native to CT, MA, ME, NY, RI, Midwest and South.
+Naturalized in CT, MA, ME, NY, RI, native to Midwest and South.
 Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).